FogCast-Konstanz/Cronjob-Service/README.md

 - Install the project in an editable state `pip install -e .`

-## Transfer data from local to remote
+## Transfer data from local to remote (Not needed anymore)

 `scp <local_file_path> weatherForecast@141.37.176.3:~/<remote_dir_path>`

+## Update the code on the remote server

+- SSH into the remote server
+- Go to the project directory `cd /home/weatherForecast/Cronjob-Service`
+- Pull the latest changes `git pull`

 ## Configuration